Skip to main content

 Hospice and Palliative Medicine Fellowship

-Saint Louis University offers a one-year Accreditation Council for Graduate Medical Education (ACGME)-accredited postgraduate training program in improving the quality of life for patients and families living with chronic limiting illnesses.
+Saint Louis University offers a one-year Accreditation Council for Graduate Medical Education (ACGME)-accredited postgraduate training program in improving the quality of life for patients living with a serious illness and their loved ones.

-Our hospice and palliative care fellowship program produces health professionals who excel in palliative medicine and provide compassionate medical care, as well as emotional, spiritual and social support.
+Our hospice and palliative care fellowship program produces health professionals who excel in palliative medicine and provide compassionate medical care, as well as emotional, spiritual and social support with expertise on communication skills and symptom management.

 Program Purpose and Vision

-• To enhance care for patients and families living with serious illness with a focus on providing relief from symptoms and distress.
+• To enhance care for patients and families living with serious illnesses with a focus on providing relief from symptoms and distress.

 • To encourage research, reflection and experiential learning for health care professionals in compassionate palliative care in alignment with the vision of SSM Health Saint Louis University Hospital and the SLUCare Physician Group.